Aveglia/vAMPirus/helpmeoutsome.md

 ************************************************************************************************************************************************
 # Introduction to vAMPirus

-The main motive behind vAMPirus is to provide a robust and easy-to-use bioinformatics workflow for virus amplicon sequencing analysis.
-The vAMPirus workflow allows easy reproducibility of project-specific analyses and is flexible enough to tailor each analysis to your own data.
+There were two motives behind the development of vAMPirus, one was to provide a an easy-to-use and flexible bioinformatics workflow for virus amplicon sequencing analysis.
+Another was to make it easier to standardize the chosen analytical approach across datasets or studies.

 ## Order of operations

-    1. Clone vAMPirus from github
+    1. Clone vAMPirus from github  -  `git clone https://github.com/Aveglia/vAMPirus.git`

-    2. Run the vAMPirus start up script to download Nextflow and create conda environment
+    2. Run the vAMPirus start up script to create conda environment, download Nextflow, a

     3. Edit vAMPirus configuration file

     4. Run DataCheck mode with dataset

     5. Run Analyze mode with desired clustering technique and %ID

 ## Contact/support: